mashyko/Image-Classifier/README.md

-# Image-Classifier-Keras
+# Image-Classifier: Tensorflow and Pytorch

-examples of image classification problems using Keras + Tensorflow 2.0
+examples of image classification problems using Tensorflow 2.0 or Pytorch

 When run on the Google Colab, image data, such as elephant.jpg,  must be uploaded and located in the directory: